Explore health content from A to Z.

 Postoperative changes following heart surgery

-The symptoms can vary.
-It depends on whether it is a fast or slow rhythm.
-These can include:
+Symptoms may vary.
+It depends on whether the rhythm is too fast or too slow.
+Symptoms may include:

 Lightheadedness or syncope (fainting)